mirunaish/gochat/README.md

 ## What you built?

+I had two goals for this assignment:
+1. learn a new programming language.
+I chose Go because it has been increasing in popularity and it seemed somewhat different from other programming languages I know.
+2. deploy a dockerized application on AWS.
+Previously my only deployment experience was in Render, and AWS and Docker seem widely used.

-I built a chatroom application.
+I built a simple chatroom application.
 Users can create an account and join the chatroom and communicate in real time with other users.
 Messages are not saved, so they disappear after a few seconds, making the experience closer to talking in-person.